nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `searchDate 2023-05-20` lists three patients with appointment on 2002-11-21 and the time is sorted<br>
+* `searchDate 2023-05-20` lists three patients with appointment on 2023-05-20 and the appointments are sorted based on the time of the appointments, starting from the earliest appointment and going to the latest appointment.<br>
   ![result for 'find alex david'](images/userGuide/searchDate.png)

 ### Deleting a patient : `delete`